 Of course, there is still the risk of default.
 An organization can choose not to pay what it owes.
 However, before things get to that point, you have still collected interest on the bond, so you don’t usually lose everything (although that’s certainly a possibility).
 Investing with bonds comes with its risks, but many agree that bonds represent one of the less risky asset classes.
 When you decide to invest, it’s important to remember that you can still lose out.

 As you read about news on bonds, it’s important to keep in mind that prices and yields move inversely to each other.
 This means that

 - When bond prices rise, yields are going down.

 - When prices drop, yields head higher.

 Remember that the yield is the interest that you are paid.
-Also, keep in mind that a higher yield often means a greater risk.
+Also, keep in mind that a higher yield often means greater risk.
 Organizations need to pay a higher yield in order to encourage investors to take on the greater risk of default.

-4 Main Types of Bonds
+Four Main Types of Bonds

 There are different types of bonds, most of them classified according to the type of organization issuing them.
 Here are some of the main types of bonds that you are most likely to invest in: